 Local historian, John Branston, recently tracked down a memorial plaque from the Pitman Press (later The Bath Press) that had been missing for many years.
 The plaque is now being housed at the Museum of Bath at Work (read the story in the museum newsletter here).
 John's research into local war memorials has revealed that two other memorial plaques from local organisations are also missing.
 These are from the Bath YMCA and the Good Templars Bath Branch.
 We would love to know where these memorials to men who served in the First World War have gone.
 It would be great to track down these memorials - and possibly repatriate them to Bath - before the end of the World War One Centenary in 2018.
 Anyone with information about the whereabouts of the plaques can contact John Branston directly or via the Council's WW1 Centenary team.
 Please email with any information.

 The Royal United Hospital are appealing for local people with family memories or memorabilia relating to Bath War Hospital (which was on the site of the RUH at Combe Park from 1916-1929) to get in touch.
-An exhibition, Bath War Hospital: Acts of Kindness, about the community effort which aided the treatment and rehabilitation of soldiers injured in the First World War will be on show in the central corridor of the Royal United Hospital until 13 October 2016.
-Patients, young and old, and their families have been involved in an art project about the War Hospital and the tapestries they have produced feature in the exhibition and will go on permanent display in the Hospital after October.
-The team are now collating informaiton about the War Hospital for a commemorative booklet.
+An exhibition, Bath War Hospital: Acts of Kindness, about the community effort which aided the treatment and rehabilitation of soldiers injured in the First World War, was displayed at the Royal United Hospital to mark the centenary of the opening of the War Hospital in 2016.
+RUH patients, young and old, and their families were involved in an art project about the War Hospital and the tapestries they produced are now on permanent display in the Hospital.
+The team are collecting memories about the War Hospital for a commemorative booklet and Bath War Hospital website.
 Anyone who has memories or items to share can contact the Art at the Heart team at the RUH on 01225 824987 or through the Art at the Heart website.
-Further contact details are on the Council's events calendar listing (until 13 October 2016).

 The not-for-profit campaign 'Remember WW1', which encourages people to volunteer their time and efforts for projects and events which commemorate World War One, launched a national awards scheme at the mid-point of the centenary.
 Groups and individuals nominated over 160 projects in five categories.
 We offer our congratulations to the team at Art at the Heart of the Royal United Hospital as their 'Acts of Kindness' Bath War Hospital centenary exhibition and art project at the Royal United Hospital was a runner-up in the Arts and Creativity category.
 Further information can be found on the Remember WW1 website.
 A video of the exhibition and art project can be viewed from the Art at the Heart of the Royal United Hospital evaluation web page.